Skip to main content

 All You Need to Know About DevSecOps and its Implementation

 In today’s IT world, few companies have yet to figure out how to secure the cloud effectively.
-As a result, a shortage of cloud security knowledge and legacy security regulations that do not cover the cloud.
+As a result, there is a shortage of cloud security knowledge and legacy security regulations that do not cover the cloud.

-“By 2027, the global DevSecOps industry will have grown ninefold, to more than USD 17 billion, up from just over USD 2 billion in 2019.“
+By 2027, the global DevSecOps industry will have grown ninefold, to more than USD 17 billion, up from just over USD 2 billion in 2019.

 Talk To Our DevSecOps Expert

-Before going in-depth about the topic.
-Let’s explore the concepts first.
+Before going in-depth about the topic, let’s explore the concepts first.
 What is DevSecOps?
 Why is DevSecOps important, adopting and measures?

 DevSecOps should include security across the SDLC so that DevOps teams can deliver secure apps quickly and with high quality.
 In addition, CI/CD workflow, such as testing and risk mitigation, reduces the time-consuming and expensive consequences of making patches post-production.

-With real-time monitoring of loops and insights, DevSecOps spans the whole SDLC.
-From planning and design to coding.
+With real-time monitoring of loops and insights, DevSecOps spans the whole SDLC from planning and design to coding.

 Useful link: DevSecOps Process, Benefits, Tools and Implementation